 - I. To make financial decisions over a 20-year planning horizon to allow decision-makers to consider the long-range implications of short-range budgeting decisions. - II.
-To operate a performance based budget system which provides Council and management with data on accurate workload measures of key successes of service, products and product costs, and motivation to continuously improve overall productivity, cost effectiveness, and quality of service. - III.
+To operate a performance based budget system which provides Council and management with data on accurate measures of key successes of service, products and product costs, and motivation to continuously improve overall productivity, cost effectiveness, and quality of service. - III.
 To design and maintain capital improvements to assure cost efficiency, accomplish City goals and policies, and focus on prevention so as to minimize or reduce future operating costs. - IV.
-To maintain sufficient reserves so as to maintain service levels during periods of economic downturn. - V. To make investments to stabilize service levels over time and reduce pension and other post-employment benefit liabilities (OPEB). - VI.
-To fund only those programs and projects which are consistent with the General Plan and which are anticipated to most cost-effectively implement the Plan. - VII.
-To undertake full cost accounting for all City services to facilitate accurate resource allocation decisions and fee recovery. - VIII.
-To ensure accuracy and policy consistency in City processes and reporting through regular financial and performance audits of programs. - VIIIX.
-To facilitate the smooth and timely purchase of needed goods and services while maintaining sufficient competitive bidding_purchasing processes to deliver the lowest prices. - IX.
-To ensure proper and diverse investments of the City's idle funds based upon the principles, in priority order, of safety, liquidity and return on investment. - XI.
-To prudently utilize the issuance of debt to minimize costs, maximize cash flow, and/or ensure that future users are responsible for costs as appropriate. - XII.
+To maintain sufficient reserves so as to maintain service levels during periods of economic downturn. - V. To fund only those programs and projects which are consistent with the General Plan and which are anticipated to most cost-effectively implement the Plan. - VI.
+To undertake full cost accounting for all City services to facilitate accurate resource allocation decisions and fee recovery. - VII.
+To ensure accuracy and policy consistency in City processes and reporting through regular financial and performance audits of programs. - VIII.
+To facilitate the smooth and timely purchase of needed goods and services while maintaining sufficient competitive bidding processes to deliver the lowest prices. - IX.
+To ensure proper and diverse investments of the City's idle funds based upon the principles, in priority order, of safety, liquidity and return on investment. - X. To prudently utilize the issuance of debt to minimize costs, maximize cash flow, and ensure that future users are responsible for costs as appropriate. - XI.
 To maintain a diversified and stable revenue base that generates the resources necessary to sustain essential City services over the Long Term Financial Plan.